Absent Body

 “It is thus possible to state a general principle: insofar as I perceive through an organ, it necessarily recedes from the perceptual field it dis-closes.
 I do not smell my nasal tissue, hear my ear, or taste my taste buds.”

-The ecstatic body makes more sense when considering the second lesser known definition of ecstatic: involving and experience of mystic self-transcendence.
-Leder talks on the experiencing body and our sensory apparatuses, dubbed as sensorimotors:
+The “ecstatic body” makes more sense when considering the second lesser-known definition of ecstatic: involving an experiencing mystic self-transcendence.
+Leder talks about the experiencing body and our sensory apparatuses, dubbed as sensorimotor:

 “The surface is where self meets what is other than self.”